King Canute and the tide: Proverbial reference

 Warren Burger, the Chief Justice of the United States, mentions Canute in the 1980 decision Diamond v.
 Chakrabarty (447 U.S. 303), stating the denial of a patent for a micro-organism "is not likely to put an end to genetic research".
 Burger likens doing so to Canute commanding the tides.

+Author C.S.
+Forester has his character, Horatio Hornblower, compare the limits of the powers of "His Majesty" (implicitly referring to King George III) to his "illustrious predecessor", King Canute, by contemplating His Majesty's inability to control the tides in Hornblower and the Atropos, the fifth book (by story date) of the Hornblower Saga.
+The monarch's inability to control the tides is ironically juxtaposed to the fact he otherwise "ruled the waves" through naval might, as recently (in the story) demonstrated by the British victory at the Battle of Trafalgar.

 Historicity and possible location

-The contemporary Encomium Emmae has no mention of the episode, which has been taken as indicating its ahistoricity, as it would seem that so pious a dedication might have been recorded there since the same source gives an "eye-witness account of his lavish gifts to the monasteries and poor of St Omer when on the way to Rome, and of the tears and breast-beating which accompanied them".
+The contemporary Encomium Emmae Reginae has no mention of the episode, which has been taken as indicating its ahistoricity, as it would seem that so pious a dedication might have been recorded there since the same source gives an "eye-witness account of his lavish gifts to the monasteries and poor of St Omer when on the way to Rome, and of the tears and breast-beating which accompanied them".

 Goscelin, writing later in the 11th century, instead has Canute place his crown on a crucifix at Winchester one Easter with no mention of the sea and "with the explanation that the king of kings was more worthy of it than he".
 Nevertheless, there may be a "basis of fact, in a planned act of piety" behind this story.

 On the other hand, Malcolm Godden says the story is simply "a 12th Century legend... and those 12th Century historians were always making up stories about kings from Anglo-Saxon times".

+The location attributed to this tale has since been put to debate as "Indeed it would be hard to find a local habitation for the story, because, in lands where courtiers flatter so grossly, the tide does not rise so fast and so far."
+That said, there are valid locations that are attributed to the tale.

 The site of the episode is often identified as Thorney Island (now known as Westminster), where Canute set up a royal palace during his reign over London.
 Thorney Island is also a small peninsula within Chichester harbour, very close to another claimed location, Bosham, and conflictingly a sign on Southampton city centre's Canute Road reads, "Near this spot AD 1028 Canute reproved his courtiers".
-Bosham in West Sussex also claims to be the site of this episode, as does Gainsborough in Lincolnshire.
-As Gainsborough is inland, if the story is true then Canute would have been trying to turn back the tidal bore known as the aegir.
-Another tradition places this episode on the north coast of the Wirral, which at the time was part of Mercia.
+Other traditions place this episode on the north coast of the Wirral, which at the time was part of Mercia, or in the River Trent at Gainsborough, attempting to stop the aegir, a tidal bore.